DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/extra data - full reference.md

 When dealing with a pair of non-random load doors, each door's teleport marker is located in the opposite door's space, in front of that opposite door.
 When a door is randomized, however, it's randomized at run-time, which means that its teleport marker can't be placed on the other side: you don't know where the "other side" is.
 Instead, the teleport marker must be on the same side, and so this extra-data is used instead of `ExtraTeleport`.

+There are no uses of this in the vanilla game, because the CK UI for creating and editing randomized door base forms is broken.

 #### `ExtraRank` (`XRNK`)

 **Used on:** CELL, REFR